xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

 - There are still empty stories and stories that only have a headline.
 I want to exclude those.

-## Smarter Selectors
+## Smarter Selectors: selector steps

-As the headlines selector already showed, a single selector, created by `xf:select`, may be defined with a multiple of selector functions or expressions.
+As the headlines selector already showed, a single selector, created by `xf:select`, may be defined with multiple selector steps.

 ~~~xquery
 let $headline := xf:extract(